LimJY03/JavaMatriculation/Past Year Theory Questions/PrePSPM2122_KMPP.md

 Draw a flowchart for a program that asks the user for the number of children in each family.
 If the number of children is larger than three, the computer will calculate the total of a large family.
 When the user enters -1, the program will stop and display the total of the large family with the message "Family needs MPV."

 > ![2122kmpp - Q2](https://github.com/LimJY03/JavaMatriculation/blob/main/Past%20Year%20Theory%20Questions/Resources/Images/2122kmpp%20-%20Q2.png?raw=true)
+>
+> Error in Flowchart: For both OUTPUTs: `large` and `"Family needs MPV"`, the word "PRINT" should be written in the parallelogram as well.

 # **Question 03**